Skip to main contentSkip to data table

 Methodology

 How Pharos grades stablecoins: transparent scoring across safety, peg stability, liquidity, yield, and contagion risk.
 Treat this page like a reference manual, not a marketing explainer.
+All scoring methodologies operate over the active subset of tracked stablecoins; pre-launch and frozen coins are excluded from new computations and live aggregates.

 Reader Guide